The king energy vector

 independant, renewable & produced from clean marine energy

-For historical and economical reasons however, the main primary source, presently used up to now (at close to 95% of the total production), is issued from oil and gas reserves.
+For historical and economical reasons however, the main primary source, presently used up to now to manufacture hydrogen (at close to 95% of the total production), is issued from oil and gas imports.

 There is a recent, quick, and strong evolution towards electolysis of water which can be labelled « clean, from well to wheel », when generated from ocean power source, since H2 is only as clean as the energy used for obtaining it.

-Of course the current situation is not acceptable and a speedy conversion to electrolysis is envisionned and possible.
-Hydrococap goal is to participate to this transition by offering its Seacap platforms to house and directly feed hydrolysers from their on-site linear generators, that capture ocean energy and transform water into hydrogen, at the same pace as nature makes its power available for convertion.
+Of course the current situation is not acceptable any more.
+A speedy conversion to electrolysis is envisionned and possible.
+Hydrocap goal is to participate to this transition by offering its Seacap platforms to house and directly feed hydrolysers from their on-site linear generators, that capture ocean energy and transform water into hydrogen, at the same pace as nature makes its power available for convertion.

-Not to say the benefit of the freedom gained over costly, geopolitically dependent and time-variable imports, which will contribute to a better stability of supplies and prices of energy, a must for a safer economy.
+Not to say the benefit of the freedom gained over costly, exchange rates and geopolitically dependent and time imports, which will contribute to a better stability of supplies and prices of energy, a must for a safer economy.